N\'eron models of jacobians over base schemes of dimension greater than 1: Alignment is equivalent to flatness of closure of unit section in the relative Picard space

-By assumption that $C/S$ is non-aligned, there is a circuit in the labelled graph $\Gamma_s$ with the property that the labels around the circuit do not satisfy any non-trivial multiplicative relation.
-To simplify the notation, let us pretend that $\Gamma_s$ consists only of such a circuit, with the vertices $\frak{C}_0, \cdots, \frak{C}_n$ arranged in order around it, and write $a_{i}$ for the label of the edge joining $\frak{C}_i$ to $\frak{C}_{i+1}$ (working modulo $n+1$).
+By the assumption that $C/S$ is non-aligned at $s$, there is a circuit in the labelled graph $\Gamma_s$ with the property that the labels around the circuit do not satisfy any non-trivial multiplicative relation.
+Let $\frak{C}_0, \cdots, \frak{C}_N$ be the vertices around such a circuit (in order), and write $a_{i}$ for the label of the edge joining $\frak{C}_i$ to $\frak{C}_{i+1}$ (working modulo $N+1$).